rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 but the basic idea is the same.

 # AI Programmatic Suggested Code Edits

+For testing that this will work you first need to create a token to use the REST api with the necessary permissions.
+For my testing I used a personal token.
+The reason was mostly for ease and simplicity.
+However, the downside of this is that the token means that the comments appear under the user.
+For the future I'll create a separate user that is solely the AI generated comments.
+This will make it easier when looking over code comments to determine who said what in the review of the PR.

 If you look through the pr [here](https://github.com/rlucas7/suggerere/pull/1) you'll see a couple suggestions that appear to be made by me on my own repo.